willowbit/mynotes/content/2025-Spring/HIST241/HIST241 Week 13.md

 		- Anything quid pro quo

 Great Schism of 1054
-- Humbert fucked it up
+- Humbert messed it up
 - We are concerned about worldy influence, clerical celibacy, simony, and PAPAL AUTHORITY
 	- Assertion of Papal primacy, PETER!
 	-